MARC: Multi-Label Adaptive Retrieval Contrastive Loss for Remote Sensing Images: MARC

 Here, $J(\cdot)$ denotes the semantic-overlap measure, $h(\cdot)$ denotes the marginal label frequency, and $\alpha$ and $\beta$ control semantic emphasis and rarity weighting, respectively.
 Together, PLR and DTS establish a heterogeneous similarity landscape in which each anchor--positive pair contributes according to its semantic strength, rarity, and contextual informativeness.

-As shown in Fig.~\ref{fig:MACL}, MACL assigns each positive a weighted and temperature-scaled contribution, determining how strongly that sample influences the anchor.
+As shown in Fig.~\ref{fig:MARC}, MARC assigns each positive a weighted and temperature-scaled contribution, determining how strongly that sample influences the anchor.
 This produces heterogeneous, label-aware gradients that reflect semantic overlap, rarity, and pairwise informativeness.

-The family of supervised contrastive learning methods is generalized by MACL.
+The family of supervised contrastive learning methods is generalized by MARC.
 Classical methods such as SupCon, MulSupCon, and LBase appear as special cases when PLR weights are set to $w_{ip}=1$ and DTS temperatures are fixed to a constant $\tau$.
-Through adaptive weighting and temperature scaling, MACL expands the contrastive optimization space beyond uniform objectives.
+Through adaptive weighting and temperature scaling, MARC expands the contrastive optimization space beyond uniform objectives.

 This expanded flexibility is reflected in several ways:

 \begin{itemize} \item Each pair’s contribution is determined by semantic relatedness and label rarity, producing a gradient field aligned with multi-label structure. \item Gradient flow varies across the embedding space based on pair difficulty instead of uniformly across all positives. \item Convergence is shaped jointly by global label statistics and local semantic interactions. \end{itemize}